by Texas Homesteader ~

 The mite is large enough to see with the naked eye but DANG they’re still very small!
 But detection & treatment is important so into the hive we go!

 One method I’m fond of using to scout for the little beasties is to go to the hives with RancherMan while he’s doing his inspections.
-Armed with my camera I’m able to get up close & personal taking pictures of the hive, the frames, the bees, etc. It’s not unusual for me to come back inside with several hundred photos!
+Armed with my camera I’m able to get up close & personal taking pictures of the hive, the frames, the bees, etc. It’s not unusual for me to come back inside with a couple of hundred photos!

 Varroa Mite Treatment Options